Coordinated Veterans’ Care (CVC) Program

 Who can take part

-- Veteran Gold Card holders who have a chronic health condition, and
+- a Veteran Gold Card and have a chronic health condition

-- Veteran White Card holders who have an accepted mental health condition
+- a Veteran White Card and have a DVA-accepted mental health condition.

 The CVC Toolbox includes: